steinbrecht/subcellular-SLAM/README.md

 ### Model fitting
 Corresponding folder: model_fit
-This pipeline fits a kinetic model to the fully-processed subcellular labeling data using the python package "lmfit".
+This pipeline fits a kinetic model to the fully-processed subcellular labeling data using the python package *lmfit*.
 The are two models: 3-step and 4-step, each with its own Snakefile.
 Each Snakefile outputs two tables where each row corresponds to a specific gene.
 One table contains the best fit results for the kinetic parameters along with other fit statistics.
 The other table contains the varaiance of each kinetic parameter calculated from the ten best fit results.

 ## Corresponding raw data
 The fastq files for which this pipeline was made can be found on GEO under accession number "GSE252199".